automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hypselospinus.md

 # Hypselospinus
-## Description: It was once classified as a species of Iguanodon.
+## It was once classified as a species of Iguanodon.